oesmith/ralio/README.md

     }

-`username` and `password` should be self-explanatory.  `project` and `team` should contain the name of the Rally projects that correspond to your project backlog and your team.
+`username` and `password` should be self-explanatory.  `project` and `team` should contain the names of the Rally projects that correspond to your project backlog and your team.
 Where I work, we run multiple teams from a common product backlog, hence the different options.
 If you don't work that way, put the same project name in both.

+Unfortunately, Rally doesn't use OAuth (or any other kind of API keys), so ralio needs your password.
 I suggest you `chmod 0600 ~/.raliorc` to prevent your password going walkies.
 In future I'll be stashing credentials in the OS key store.
-Unfortunately, Rally doesn't use OAuth (or any other kind of API keys), so ralio needs your password to work.

 ## Usage